Maycon1993/Devices-docs/surface-hub/surface-hub-autopilot.md

 ### Enroll a new Surface Hub 3

 New Surface Hub 3 devices are ready for Autopilot use.
 For devices with a 14 digit alphanumeric serial number, they can be enrolled by [certified partners on behalf of customers](/autopilot/partner-registration), including creating the requisite Autopilot profiles.
-For devices with a 12 digit alphanumeric serial number, they can be manually registered as documented below, and might initially need to be [deregistered from Autopilot](/autopilot/registration-overview#deregister-from-autopilot-using-intune).
+For devices with a 12 digit numeric serial number, they can be manually registered as documented below, and might initially need to be [deregistered from Autopilot](/autopilot/registration-overview#deregister-from-autopilot-using-intune).

 ### Manually register & enroll Surface Hub 2S devices upgraded with a Surface Hub 3 Compute Cartridge